 The overall objectives of the Plan Ceibal programme are to take children from beginner level to A1/A2 level on the Common European Framework by the end of grade 6 and to improve the English of the classroom teachers through a guided online self-study programme.

 Three 45 minute English lessons per week are delivered into classrooms with a class size average of 25 students.
 Lesson A is taught by the remote teacher via video conference and the follow-up practice lessons B & C are delivered face-to-face by the local Uruguayan classroom teachers, who have little knowledge of English, using handheld devices and technology to raise the standards of English learning.
-The remote teaching is delivered from facilities in Argentina, Uruguay, the Philippines and the UK.

 The local classroom teacher is present throughout remote lesson A, facilitating classroom management and learning the language points to be practised in lessons B & C. Team teaching is key to this project, with weekly coordination meetings between the remote teacher and classroom teacher in which the remote teacher helps the Uruguayan classroom teacher to prepare the lessons and practice the English to be covered.
 Detailed, step-by-step lesson plans are provided, in both English and Spanish.
 Often, the local teachers are only one step ahead of the students in terms of their level of English.